Behavior of Quillen (co)homology with respect to adjunctions: Examples

-we see that the free $n$-truncated $\Pi$-algebra on $\{X_i\}$ is
+we see that the free $n$-truncated $\Pi$-algebra on $\{X_i\}$ is:

-In both categories, projective objects are retracts of free objects and regular epis are surjections of underlying graded sets \cite{Quillen67}*{II.4, Rem 1 after Prop 1}.
+In both categories, projective objects are retracts of free objects and regular epimorphisms are surjections of underlying graded sets \cite{Quillen67}*{II.4, Remark 1 after Proposition 1}.
 In particular, the left adjoint $P_n$ preserves projectives and prolongs to a left Quillen functor.
-Note also that $\{ \pi_*(P_n S^1)$, $\pi_*(P_n S^2)$, $\ldots$, $\pi_*(P_n S^n) \}$ is a set of small projective generators for $\PiAlg_1^n$, which exhibits $\PiAlg_1^n$ as an algebraic category.
+Note that $\left\{ \pi_*(P_n S^1), \pi_*(P_n S^2), \ldots, \pi_*(P_n S^n) \right\}$ is a set of finitely presentable projective generators for $\PiAlg_1^n$.